awsdocs/iam-user-guide/doc_source/id_roles_providers_oidc_cognito.md

 1. The app uses Login with Amazon resources to accept the user's credentials\.

-1. The app uses Cognito APIs to exchange the Login with Amazon ID token for a Cognito token\.
+1. The app uses Cognito API operations to exchange the Login with Amazon ID token for a Cognito token\.

 1. The app requests temporary security credentials from AWS STS, passing the Cognito token\.